AI @ Toyota

 2020 Q4

-Toyota AI Ventures invested in YPC Technologies via a $1.8M seed funding round, marking expansion of their AI startup portfolio.
+Toyota AI Ventures invested in YPC Technologies as part of a $1.8M seed round, marking growing investments in AI startups.

 2020 Q3: no updates